sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>glibc-common</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Common binaries and locale data for glibc
+Short desc    : Common binaries and locale data for glibc
 URL          : http://www.gnu.org/software/glibc/
-Лицензия     : LGPLv2+ and LGPLv2+ with exceptions and GPLv2+ and GPLv2+ with exceptions and BSD and Inner-Net and ISC and Public Domain and GFDL
+License      : LGPLv2+ and LGPLv2+ with exceptions and GPLv2+ and GPLv2+ with exceptions and BSD and Inner-Net and ISC and Public Domain and GFDL
-Описание     : The glibc-common package includes common binaries for the GNU libc
+Descript     : The glibc-common package includes common binaries for the GNU libc
              : libraries, as well as national language (locale) support.
 ```